Version: 2.1 – Last updated: June 18, 2026.

 Internal training sessions are provided to developers, project managers, and other relevant employees to raise awareness of specific obligations (particularly transparency obligations and the prohibition of certain practices).
 Furthermore, each new AI project undergoes a compliance assessment during the design phase to identify its risk level and apply appropriate measures from the outset.

-Polaria Tech is available to answer any questions regarding this AI Act compliance policy.
+Polaria Tech remains available to answer any questions regarding this AI Act compliance policy.
 The company reaffirms that regulatory compliance and user trust are central to its mission in developing responsible artificial intelligence solutions.